sws2apps/sws2apps-docs/organized/docs/how-to-use/persons/edit-person-details.md

 This button marks a person as ineligible to receive meeting assignments until they are re-qualified by clicking the "Re-qualify" button on their page.

 :::warning[Please note]
-Disqualifying a person is not the same as disfellowshipping them.
+Disqualifying a person is not the same as disfellowshiping them.
 This feature is used to temporarily disable a person from receiving assignments for a certain period of time.
 :::